 Led by Cantor Rosalie Will, lay leaders Loree Farrar and Wendy Rhodes, with teachings from Rabbi Larry Hoffman, this recording offers ideas on how lay leaders can approach changes of our liturgical content for the Holy Days.

-- Watch a recording: "Music of the High Holidays"
+- "Music of the High Holidays" (Recording)